CharlieHomewood/project-skyline/Kanban/Tasks/Make tutorial note on dealing with GitHub merge conflicts.md

   - task
 ---

-description::<br>Create a tutorial note to explain what to do when merge conflict arise
+description::<br>Create a tutorial note to explain what to do when merge conflict arise (answer: don't panic!)

 ## Sub-tasks